kristoji/arduino-motor_speed_PID_controller/README.md

-# Closed Loop Control of a DC Motor in Arduino

-This project implements a closed loop control of a DC motor using an Arduino.
-The motor is driven by an H bridge and the velocity is measured using an encoder.
-The control algorithm is a simple PID controller that adjusts the voltage applied to the motor so that the measured velocity matches the desired one.
-The arduino server talks to a client running on a PC that sends the desired velocity and receives the measured one.
-The client can also plot the measured and desired velocity in real time.
-The communication between the client and the server is done using the serial port and it is handled via interrupts.

-The project is part of the course [Operative Systems](https://gitlab.com/grisetti/sistemi_operativi_2023_24) held by Prof. Grisetti at the University of Rome, La Sapienza.
+# Joystick Controlled Arduino Robot

+This project implements a joystick controlled robot using an Arduino Mega 2560.
+The robot has two DC motors with encoders, and a joystick to control its speed and direction.
+The speed of the motors is controlled by a PID controller.
+The client sends the joystick values to the microcontroller, which in turn sends the odometry calculations.
+The client plots these values in real-time using gnuplot.

 ## Hardware Configuration